 1. Who might influence a reluctant counterpart?

-That’s what US Airways CEO Doug Parker appears to have done after American Airlines head Tom Horton initially rebuffed his advances, as reported by Mike Spector in the Wall Street Journal.
-Parker first called Horton to discuss a possible merger on November 29, 2011, the very day that American filed for bankruptcy.
-But Horton said his airline needed to spend time reorganizing and renegotiating its labor contracts before focusing on a deal.
+Backward mapping can be a pivotal aspect of M&A negotiation strategy.
+Consider what happened when US Airways CEO Doug Parker called American Airlines head Tom Horton to discuss a possible merger on November 29, 2011, the very day American filed for bankruptcy, as reported by Mike Spector in the Wall Street Journal.
+Horton said his airline needed to spend time reorganizing and renegotiating its labor contracts before focusing on a deal.

 By negotiating first with American Airlines’ pilots union, US Airways CEO Doug Parker secured an agreement that caught the attention of American’s leadership.
 Draw on the principle of backward mapping in your own deals by following these four steps from David A. Lax and James K. Sebenius: